ravi-kumar7/documentation/docs/bank-connect/javascript-client.md

   "redirect_url": "https://bankconnectclient.finbox.in/?session_id=127d12db1d71bd182b"
 }
 ```
-Use `redirect_url` to open up the bank connect SDK.
+Use `redirect_url` to open up the BankConnect SDK.
 This URL can be used embedded inside an `<iframe>` or can be opened in a new tab or current window.

 ## Redirect Workflow